Non-commutative space engine: a boost to thermodynamic processes: Otto cycle with coupled harmonic oscillator

 \section{Otto cycle with coupled harmonic oscillator}

 We will briefly describe the quantum Otto engine proposed by Kieu~\cite{tdk}.
 The Otto cycle in the classical realm is composed of two adiabatic processes and two isochoric processes, which are being used in automobile piston engines.
-In the classical engine model, the adiabatic processes are described by the adiabatic expansion and contraction of the piston.
+In the classical engine model the adiabatic processes are described by the adiabatic expansion and contraction of the piston.
 In the quantum regime, the engine cycles are modeled based on different quantum systems as its working medium instead of considering an ideal gas.
 For our analysis, we have adopted a quantum system, namely, coupled harmonic oscillator as the working substance for the engine cycle.
 The adiabatic increase and decrease in the quantum realm are controlled by the change in the energy levels which occurs due to the change in the frequency of the oscillator.
 The isochoric process in the quantum version is represented by the thermalization processes, during which it exchanges heat with the bath.
 Work is done during the adiabatic process of the cycle.
-The change in the mean energies guides us to calculate the work and heat for the cycle, where mean energy for the system is represented by the state $\rho$ and the Hamiltonian $H$.
+The change in the mean energies guides us to calculate the work and heat for the cycle, where mean energy for the system is represented in terms of the state $\rho$ and the Hamiltonian $H$.
 It is defined as $Tr[\rho H]$.

-The four-staged of a quantum Otto cycle with harmonic oscillator as the working medium is schematically described in Fig.~(\ref{figa}).
+The four-staged of a quantum Otto cycle~\cite{thom} with harmonic oscillator as the working medium is schematically described in Fig.~(\ref{figa}).
 The four stages of the quantum Otto cycle are

-(i) The first stage is the isochoric process.
+(1) The first stage is the isochoric process.
 During this stage of the cycle, the working medium is coupled with the bath at temperature $T_h$.
-In other words, the Hamiltonian $H^{(1)}$ is connected to the bath.
+In other words, the Hamiltonian $H^{(1)}$ is attached to the hot bath.
 The system is represented by the density matrix $\rho_c^{(2)}$.
-The Hamiltonian remains fixed throughout this process.
+The Hamiltonian is fixed throughout this process.
 The system approaches equilibrium with the bath at the end of this process.
-So, the final state of the system after this stage is given as $\rho_h^{(1)} = \frac{exp(-\mathcal{B}_h H)}{Tr[exp(-\mathcal{B}_h H)]}$, where $\mathcal{B}_h=1/k_BT_h$, with $k_B$ as the Boltzmann constant.
+So, the final state of the system after this stage is given as $\rho_h^{(1)} = \frac{exp(-\beta_h H)}{Tr[exp(-\beta_h H)]}$, where $\beta_h=1/k_BT_h$, with $k_B$ as the Boltzmann constant.
 The amount of heat absorbed from the bath at temperature $T_h$ is $Q_{hot} = Tr[H(\rho_h^{(1)} - \rho_c^{(2)})]$.